 This keyword serves the same function as array and has the same syntax.
-However, record causes gnuplot to not generate coordinate information.
-This is for the case where such information may be included in one of the columns of the binary data file.
+However, array causes gnuplot to generate coordinate information while record does not.
+Use record when the coordinates are to be read from columns of the binary data file records.